What is Urban Design Representation?

 How you'll learn

-Each module will focus on the application of one programme in Urban Design, with examples, guidance on interface and commands and case studies.
-This includes a short exercise consolidating achieved knowledge in the computer software covered in class, that can be carried out during teaching hours as well as at home and then discussed with tutors for informal feedback either in class or via email.
+Each module will focus on the application of one of the five software packages used in Urban Design, and will feature hands-on activities and guidance on software interface and commands.
+Modules also include a short exercise consolidating what is learned in class that can be carried out during teaching hours as well as at home, and then discussed with tutors for informal feedback.

 What you'll learn